Dam1anZachara/BudgetPlannerMVC/README.md

 4. [Amounts](#4amounts)
 5. [Budget Status](#5budget-status)
 ## Information
-The Budget Planner MVC application is used for budget planning and documentation. <br> The application consists of five main functions _Budget Status, Amounts, Budget Configuration, Plan and Budget Users_.
+The Budget Planner MVC application is used for budget planning and documentation your expenses and incomes. <br> The application consists of five main functions _Budget Status, Amounts, Budget Configuration, Plan and Budget Users_.

 ## Technology Used